TheArkive/CallTipsForAll/README.md

 ## Contributors
 From the AHK forums:
 * robodesign - he helps me think when my brain is tied in knotts
-* toralf - suggested a better structure, since the code was getting messy
+* toralf - suggested a better structure, and working on a better parser to incorporate more debug info

 ## Languages -- status